DiscordPlasmaBot/PlasmaBot/README.md

 ## Versioning

-Zuihoi's versioning works like semantic versioning, in the `major.minor.patch` format
+PlasmaBot's versioning works like semantic versioning, in the `major.minor.patch` format

 Bug fixes increments `patch` and new features/enhancements increments `minor`